mgbailey/sovrin-client/getting-started.md

 In normal contexts, managing a self - sovereign identity will require a tool such as a desktop or mobile application.
 It might be a standalone app, or it might leverage a third party service provider that Sovrin calls an **_agency_**.
 The Sovrin Foundation publishes reference versions of such tools.
 Faber College will have studied these requirements and will recommend a **_Sovrin app_** to Alice if she doesn’t already have one; this app will install as part of the workflow from the *Get Transcript* button.

 When Alice clicks *Get Transcript*, she will download a file that holds a Sovrin **_link invitation_**.
-This file, having a.sovrin extension and associated with her Sovrin app, will allow her to establish a secure channel of communication with another party in the Sovrin ecosystem--Faber College.
+This file, having a .sovrin extension and associated with her Sovrin app, will allow her to establish a secure channel of communication with another party in the Sovrin ecosystem--Faber College.

 So when Alice clicks *Get Transcript*, she will normally end up installing an app (if needed), launching it, and then being asked by the app whether she wants to accept an invitation to connect with Faber.